-I am Professor of Government and Director of the Program in Politics and Law at Dartmouth College.
+I am Professor of Government at Dartmouth College, Director of the Program in Politics and Law, and department chair until December 31, 2018.

 I teach Introduction to American Politics, Campaigns & Elections, Multivariate Statistical Models, American Political Behavior, and Lawmaking and Political Institutions at Dartmouth.
 I teach statistics to graduate students from all over the globe in a summer program at the University of Michigan that serves students who cannot get advanced training in social science methodology at their home institutions.
 I recently served as a visiting lecturer at the Shanghai University of Finance and Economics and Peking University, both in China.
 I taught at the Ohio State University for twelve years before coming to Dartmouth.

 I studied for my Ph.D. at Duke University and my B.A. at the University of Virginia.